Right Arrow

 TABLE OF CONTENTS

-This comprehensive guide explores how educational institutions can prevent contact with objects and equipment (COE) accidents by blending traditional safety protocols with AI-driven video intelligence.
-It covers the most common causes of COE injuries in schools, real-world prevention strategies, cost impacts, and how modern AI camera systems transform campus safety.
+This comprehensive guide explores how educational institutions can reduce contact with objects and equipment (COE) accidents by blending traditional safety protocols with AI-driven video intelligence.
+It covers the most common causes of COE injuries in schools, real-world mitigation strategies, cost impacts, and how modern AI camera systems transform campus safety.
 The article provides actionable advice for administrators, safety managers, and IT teams looking to reduce injuries, boost compliance, and empower staff with smarter technology.

 By